gvisoc/gvisoc.github.io/_posts/2021-02-06-Fixing-User-Homes-Error-Synology-NAS.md

 ![Log Station Message](/assets/LogCenter.png)

 # The Problem
-The problem is that the user homes' hosting folder, named `homes`, should be created in one of the main volumes inside the disk array, for instance, `/volume1/`, and a symbolic link back should be created at `/var/services/homes`.
-Instead, in this case the `homes` folder was created in that location directly; we can check it by doing SSH to the NAS:
+The problem is that the user homes' hosting folder, named `homes`, should be created in one of the main volumes inside the disk array, for instance, `/volume1/homes`, and a symbolic link back should be created at `/var/services/homes`.
+Instead, in this case the `homes` folder was created in that location directly, as a regular folder (`/var/services/homes`).
+We can check it by doing SSH to the NAS:

 ```bash
 user@hostname:~$ pwd